iExecBlockchainComputing/documentation-tools/overview/helloWorld/keyConcepts.md

 acts as a band leader, creating synergy between the power of confidential computing and the transparency/immutability of the blockchain.

 > Wow!
-Wow!
-Wow! **Key Word alert!!!** When you see this 🚨, it means that we've
+Wow! **Key Word alert!!!** When you'll see this 🚨, it means that we've
-> introduced a new concept that needs to be explained, and there we talk about
+> introduced a new concept that needs to be explained, and right now we talk
-> smart contracts, TEE and confidential conputing, that's a lot.
+> about smart contracts, TEE and cofidential computing, that's a lot.

 🚨 **Smart Contract** : A smart contract is a piece of code on the blockchain that automatically performs tasks and enforces agreements without needing a middleman.

-🚨**TEE** : Think of TEEs as secure zones in a computing environment where your sensitive data can be processed safely, without being stored, see or altered by anyone even if the data are computed on a malicious computer far, far away in the galaxy
+🚨**TEE** : Think of TEEs (Trusted Execution Environment) as secure zones in a computing environment where your sensitive data can be processed safely, without being stored, see or altered by anyone even if the data are computed on a malicious computer far, far away in the galaxy (decentralized network)

 🚨**Confidential computing** : We need a dedicated section (spoiler alert, just below) for confidential computing, as it is one of the key features powered by